nauam/Courses/docs/api/rundeck-api.md

 `scheduler/threadPoolSize`

-:   Size of the scheduler threadPool: maximum number of concurrent QW Control executions
+:   Size of the scheduler threadPool: maximum number of concurrent Rundeck executions

 `threads/active`